RebuniTech/Sms_SPam-detection/README.md

-# Githubcopilet
+#sms spam detection
-this is our natural language processing (NLP) project
+this is our nlp project which identfies any message is spam or not spam(ham)